-As an offshoot of the firm’s work on water and wastewater issues, Powers attorneys have developed expertise on matters related to critical infrastructure protection.
+As an offshoot of the firm’s work on water and wastewater issues, Powers public health attorneys have developed expertise on matters related to critical infrastructure protection.
 The firm worked with clients to create one of the nation’s first “information sharing and analysis centers,” called an “ISAC” in Homeland Security parlance.
-ISACs are unique organizations that promote and facilitate the sharing of critical security threat and response information between the public and private sectors to better protect critical infrastructures in particular sectors of government and the economy.
+ISACs are organizations that promote and facilitate the sharing of critical security threat and response information between the public and private sectors to better protect critical infrastructure in particular sectors of government and the economy.

 Relatedly, the firm has an extensive history of seeking to protect critical infrastructure in health care by identifying and obtaining a range of federal funding for nonprofit hospitals and health clinics, as well as municipalities across the country.
 This expertise is becoming increasingly relevant as the nation seeks to mitigate the negative effects of the increase in the frequency and ferocity of natural disasters, as well as incidents involving gun violence.
 Notably, Powers attorneys have a history of helping their clients acquire funding provided by federal and state governments through FEMA’s Hazard Mitigation Grant Program (HMGP) and the Nonprofit Security Grant Program (NSGP).